New Bhoy Albian Ajeti grabs late winner for Celtic

 Celtic came out for the second half fired up.
 Within seconds of the restart Siegrist made a fine save from Christie’s long-range drive with Jullien volleying the corner over, then the United goalkeeper thwarted Edouard when he tried to steer the ball in from eight yards.

-The hosts refused to be subdued but Christie missed the target with another shot from 12 yards after being set up by skipper Scott Brown.
+The hosts refused to be subdued but Christie missed the target with another shot after being set up by skipper Scott Brown.

 Celtic kept probing but Micky Mellon’s side remained firm and indeed in the 68th minute Barkas was tested with a powerful drive from Jamie Robson after a swift counter.